crispinprojects/talkcalendar/README.md

 ./install-talkcalendar.sh
 ```

-The installer must have executable permissions.
+The installer must have executable permissions.Right click it and choose Properties->Permissions and tick allow "Executable as Program".
 The installer assumes that you are a member of the sudo group.
 It also assumes that the GTK4 and the ALSA libraries are installed.
 These are installed by default in Debian and Ubuntu GTK distros.
 Please see the release notes for more information.
 It also explains how to fix any of these issues.
 The installer has been tested with Linux distributions that have GTK4 in their repositories such as Debian 12 and Ubuntu.

 There is also an uninstall bash script